LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/1. Cloud Computing Fundamentals/Module_03.md

 # Use Google Cloud to Build Your Apps

-In this course, we will discover different compute options in GCP.
+In this module, we will discover different compute options in GCP.

 ## Learning Objectives